-Bulldog exophthalmos, which is a protrusion of the eyeball, is common in the brachycephalic breeds.
+Bulldog exophthalmos, which is a protrusion of the eyeball, is common in brachycephalic breeds.

 Tear Stains in Bulldogs and French Bulldogs TEAR DRAINAGE :

-Tears’ insufficient drainage, such as occluded tear ducts due to the breed’s compressed facial bones is the second reason for excessive tears.
+Tears’ insufficient drainage, such as occluded tear ducts due to the breed’s compressed facial bones are the second reason for excessive tears.

 Tear Stains in Bulldogs and French Bulldogs PRESENTATION:

 Common clinical presentations for those conditions are: